Get in touch

 As a child Hannah was signed to Redroofs Children’s Agency and played roles both on screen and stage, the highlight being Little Cosette in Les Miserables in London’s West End when she was 9.

-As an adult Hannah has performed numerous roles for local theatre companies including Carmen in Fame (STC), Rusty in Footloose (STC), Kathy Selden in Singing in the Rain (LWMS) and Brooke Wyndham in Legally Blonde (LWMS).
+As an adult Hannah has performed numerous roles for different theatre companies including Irene Molloy in Hello Dolly (TWODS), Carmen in Fame (STC), Rusty in Footloose (STC), Kathy Selden in Singing in the Rain (LWMS) and Brooke Wyndham in Legally Blonde (LWMS).

-Hannah currently teaches Ballet, Modern and Tap at Leamington and Warwick Academy of Dance, where she thoroughly enjoys sharing her love of dance with children of all ages.
-She is also the Choreographer for Leamington and Warwick Musical Society, having helped create shows such as Oklahoma, Cats and most recently Evita.
+Hannah currently teaches Ballet, Modern, National, Tap and Musical Theatre at Leamington and Warwick Academy of Dance, where she thoroughly enjoys sharing her love of dance with children of all ages.
+As well as syllabus teaching she also choreographs dances for competitions and their trips to perform at Disneyland Paris.

 Cherelle Coleman